-"You don't know the woman like I do.", He husked, dropping his voice enough to show me just how serious he was – a meaningless effort, to say the least.
+"You don't know the woman like I do," he husked out, dropping his voice enough to show me just how serious he was—a wasted effort, to say the least.
 "Naturally, she's up to her ears in her husband's loot, but she doesn't know the first thing about shareholding.
 You're pitilessly taking advantage of the woman's gullibility, that's what you're doing."

 I remained unfazed by his concerns.
 "As future CEO of Briskomy, I can elect whomever I please to be on the board of executives.
 It's one of the many acting privileges Daken's entrusted me with."

 "And what makes you think you'll be assuming Daken's mantle?", Kade intoned darkly.

 "Oh, well that's simple, really," I purred, leaning forward with a criminal smile.
 "I'm his son-in-law."

 "Ooh!
 A challenge, is it?", Kade fake-pouted, pushing his lips into a self-conceited pucker, then matching my smile to the very root.
 "That just tickles me pink!
 May the best man win!"

 "I plan to," I answered sharply, accepting his challenge.
 "Now move aside."
 When he didn't move an inch, I had to wonder just how bold he was really feeling today.
 "Unless there was something else you wanted?"

 "Actually, yes," he said as he turned for the door.
 "Someone's here to see you.
 I took the liberty of escorting her through the building."

 I already knew it was Sa'lu standing outside the door.
 I could sense her distinct Aura.
 Nevertheless, I played it casual.
 "Send her in."

 Kade nodded, then proceeded to usher the notorious Dragon Trainer herself inside my business quarters.